eskederks/eMAGMA-tutorial/README.md

 # eMAGMA-TUTORIAL

-#This tutorial is a step by step guide on how to use eMAGMA, an approach to conduct eQTL informed gene-based tests by assigning SNPs to tissue-specific eGenes as presented in Gerring et al. 2019 (link and other reference to be added).
+#This tutorial is a step by step guide on how to use eMAGMA, an approach to conduct eQTL informed gene-based tests by assigning SNPs to tissue-specific eGenes as presented in Gerrin et al. 2019 (link and other reference to be added).
 Here we provide the scripts and files to apply the eMAGMA approach which generates a list of disease-associated eGenes using genome-wide summary statistics.
 In this tutorial, we apply eMAGMA to GWAS summary statistics of Major Depression Disorder (MDD); these summary statistics are publicly available from the Psychiatric Genomic Consortium (PGC) website.

 The tutorial is divided in two parts.
 Part 1 Runs eMAGMA gene-based analysis of proximity, this analysis integrates a SNP-gene association from GTEx to a GWAS summary data.
 SNPs (from the summary data) are assigning to genes based on their association with gene expression.
 The SNP-gene association from GTEx is a tissue specific annotation, hence we can estimate what genes are more highly associated with MDD at the tissue level.
 In Part 2 we show how to test enrichment of association in co-expression networks.
 The aim is to identify groups of genes (modules) that are more highly associated with MDD risk.

-Tissue specific annotation files and Co-expression network files are freely provided with this tutorial.
+Tissue-specific annotation files and Co-expression network files are freely provided with this tutorial.
 Explanation of the methods and resources used in this tutorial are provided in the publication accompanying this tutorial XXXXXRef-New one

 **Requirements**